CRATETV/crate-tv-app/README.md

     ```

 3.  **Create a local environment file:**
-    Create a file named `.env.local` in the root of the project and add your API keys:
+    Create a file named `.env.local` in the root of the project and add your API keys and admin password:
     ```
     API_KEY=your_gemini_api_key
     RESEND_API_KEY=your_resend_api_key
+    ADMIN_PASSWORD=your_secure_password
     ```
     *Note: Vite automatically loads `.env.local` files, but these will not be used by the Vercel deployment.*